7 themes for engaged employees

-Everyone ultimately wants to be the best version of themselves.
-(Continuing to) develop yourself is crucial, which you do by having challenges in your work and by meeting those challenges.
-Personal growth is the way you work on your own skills.
 As an employee, you yourself have a big role in this by being proactive and taking ownership.
 As an employer, you facilitate the employee’s growth.

 Within the organisation, ‘inclusivity’ is about the safety that is present to let a different voice be heard, that safety can be both physical and mental.
 It is also about the level of acceptance, regardless of one’s background.